Skip to main content

 2. Helping plants produce flowers and fruits

-Magnesium helps with fruit and flower production.
+Magnesium helps with fruit and flower development and production.
 Roses, tomatoes, and peppers are examples of plants that can benefit from Epsom salt.
 For tomatoes and peppers, mix two tablespoons of Epsom salt with one gallon of water to spray onto leaves when the plant begins blooming and fruiting.
-Note that you can grow tomatoes and peppers indoors as long as you provide them with sufficient lighting and don’t mind smaller harvests.

 For roses, sprinkle half a cup of Epsom salt in the soil in the fall and spring.
-You can also dilute one tablespoon of Epsom salt in one gallon of water and use the blend as a monthly spray.
+You can also dilute one tablespoon of Epsom salt in one gallon of water and use the solution as a monthly spray.
 Many rose gardeners swear that magnesium sulfate helps produce more lush foliage as well as more blooms and canes.
-And yes, it can work for roses indoors, too — for robust blooms, add diluted Epsom salt to miniature roses that you keep as houseplants.
-Other flowers that may benefit from Epsom salt include geraniums, pansies, and azaleas
+And yes, it can work for indoor rose plants, too — for robust blooms, add diluted Epsom salt to miniature roses that you keep as houseplants.
+Other flowers that may benefit from Epsom salt include geraniums, pansies, and azaleas.

 3. Preventing root shock